frascoweb/frasco-angular/README.md

  - *angular-frasco*: Angular module which contains utils to integrate Frasco with Angular

-When using an angular view (see further), the *angular-cdn* and *angular-app* packages will be automatically included. *angular-app* is the package you should use to add custom assets to your app.
+When using an angular view (see further), the *angular-cdn* and *angular-app* packages will be automatically included (unless *auto_assets* is false).
+*angular-app* is the package you should use to add custom assets to your app.

 ## Views